-Below you can see some larger public companies that have already implemented some automated financial advising and management into their business model.
+Below you can see some larger public companies that have already implemented some automated financial advising and management into their business model., while using other software like ThePayStubs for employees management and more.
 It is unclear how this will impact smaller firms in the long run, but it wouldn’t be surprising to see a big financial institutional make an acquisition of a robo-advising startup like WealthFront or Betterment.

 These disruptions with AI sound amazing, but who is leading the charge for AI development?
 In a nutshell, the leaders are Google(GOOGL), Facebook(FB), IBM(IBM), and Apple(AAPL) in the United States.
 China is also working nonstop in the race for AI dominance.
 Chinese firms such as Tencent(TCEHY), Baidu(BIDU), and Alibaba(BABA) are all working towards becoming AI driven titans.
 China has a great ecosystem for AI, all thanks to the mass population of well over 1.3 billion people providing astronomical amounts of data a daily basis.
 There is also no shortage of talent within the space, with top Chinese firms paying whatever it takes to get the top researchers in the field.
 The government works closely with these firms and even subsidizes their research and development processes to aid the development of this what will soon be a multibillion-dollar industry.